Romance linguistics: Loss of the case system

 The Romance languages developed grammatical articles where Latin had none.
 Articles are often introduced around the time a robust case system falls apart in order to disambiguate the remaining case markers (which are usually too ambiguous by themselves) and to serve as parsing clues that signal the presence of a noun (a function that used to be served by the case endings themselves).

-This was the pattern followed by the Romance languages: In the Romance languages that still preserved a functioning nominal case system (e.g., Romanian and Old French), only the combination of article and case ending serves to uniquely identify number and case (compare the similar situation in modern German).
+This was the pattern followed by the Romance languages: In those that still preserved a functioning nominal case system (e.g., Romanian and Old French), only the combination of article and case ending serves to uniquely identify number and case (compare the similar situation in modern German).
 All Romance languages have a definite article (originally developed from ipse "self" but replaced in nearly all languages by ille "that (over there)") and an indefinite article (developed from ūnus "one").
-Many also have a partitive article (dē "of" + definite article).
+Many also have a partitive article (from dē "of" + definite article).

-Latin had a large number of syntactic constructions expressed through infinitives, participles, and similar nominal constructs.
-Examples are the ablative absolute, the accusative-plus-infinitive construction used for reported speech, gerundive constructions, and the common use of reduced relative clauses expressed through participles.
+Latin had a large number of syntactic constructions expressed through infinitives, participles and similar nominal constructs.
+Examples are the ablative absolute, the accusative-plus-infinitive construction used for reported speech, gerundive constructions and the common use of reduced relative clauses expressed through participles.
 All of these are replaced in the Romance languages by subordinate clauses expressed with finite verbs, making the Romance languages much more "verbal" and less "nominal" than Latin.
 Under the influence of the Balkan sprachbund, Romanian has progressed the furthest, largely eliminating the infinitive.
 (It is being revived, however, due to the increasing influence of other Romance languages.)